pulverised/script/README.md

-# Roblox Scripts Portfolio 🎮
+# Roblox Lua 💻

-Welcome to my collection of Roblox scripts!
+Welcome to my collection of Roblox scripts and code!
 This repository is a showcase of my scripting skills — featuring weapons, and unique abilities.